 Frequently Asked Questions

-As a Recovery Coach, our focus with you is on the present and your recovery goals.
-You may discuss your past to give me context and help us understand patterns you wish to change; however, I do NOT diagnose, treat, or identify the pathology of your eating disorder.
+As an Eating Disorder Recovery Coach, our focus with you is on the present and your recovery goals.
+You may discuss your past to give us context and help us understand patterns you wish to change; however, we do NOT diagnose, treat, or identify the pathology of your eating disorder.
 Only a licensed mental health practitioner (such as your therapist/psychiatrist) can treat and diagnose your eating disorder and any other psychological issues that may also be present.

 As your coach, we are trained to support you in the here and now of your recovery, help you navigate through real-life situations, and assist you towards your recovery goals set by your treatment team.
 We will also work to reinforce behavior changes in collaboration with your treatment team.